randylubin/blog-randylubin/_drafts/imagining-health-futures-game.md

 ## The Goal

-The main goal of the game was to better understand the preferences and expectations of today's youth and what might be the future of health and wellbeing for adolescents in 2030-2050.
+The high level goal of the game was to better understand the preferences and expectations of today's youth as it relates to health and wellness now and in the coming decades 2030-2050.
 Another goal was for the game to produce outputs that might inspire science fiction short stories by professional authors that would further share insights generated during the game.

 ## The Game

 The game itself was built to be played with 1-2 facilitators and 3-6 teenagers in \~2 hours over video chat.
-We broke the game into four stages to ease the participants into playing and to best capture the output.
+We broke the game into four stages to ease the participants into playing and to best capture their creative output.

+Throughout the game, we have players logging their decisions in a Google Form which enables us to review and share their creative output after the session and allows facilitators to focus on the players rather than on note-taking.

 Here's an overview of the four stages with some commentary on our design decisions.

-Throughout the game, we have players logging their decisions in a Google Form which enables us to review and share their creative output after the session and allows facilitators to focus on the players rather than on note-taking.

 ### Stage 1: Worldbuilding